raggedgenes/rg_binary_search/README.md

 var BS = require('rg_binary_search');
 var file = '../test/test.fasta';
 var dbname = 'testDB';

 // First we need to make a database.
-The RG_DB turns all sequences into 4mers and keeps the in a binary format.
+The RG_DB turns all sequences into 4mers and keeps them in a binary format.
 // IDs are kept seperately, thus a RG_DB consists of two files (.rag and .ids).
 // This needs to be done only once!
+//
+// [file] is the input fasta file.
+// The second argument is the outputdir for the database.
+// [dbname] is the name of the file for the database.
 BS.makeDB(file, '../test/', dbname).on('end', doSearch);

 //This is called when the RG_DB is ready, so search can be done.